POLICY-MAKING CONTRIBUTIONS

 INFORMATION PROVISION

-We source and review international research and reports on issues affecting Family Carers, and share such information electronically on a regular basis with those involved in supporting Family Carers.
-This includes our member organisations, volunteers and staff working in the NGO sector, HSE staff, academics and policy makers.
+We source and review international research and reports on issues affecting family carers, and share such information electronically on a regular basis with those involved in supporting family carers.
+This includes our member organisations, volunteers and staff working in the NGO sector, HSE staff, academics, researchers and policy makers.

-In 2008 we published the first piece of quantitative research in an Irish context looking at the health status of Family Carers.
-Building on this piece of research in June 2010 we completed and published a qualitative research study in collaboration with the Parkinson’s Association of Ireland entitled 'The Caring reality of Family Carers: An Exploration of the health status of a specific group of Family Carers’.
+We have been publishing family carer related publications for over 15 years.
+In 2008 we published the first piece of quantitative research in an Irish context looking at the health status of family carers.
+This was followed in 2010 by the publication of 'The Caring reality of Family Carers: An Exploration of the health status of a specific group of Family Carers’.
+We have also delivered collaborative primary research in the area of former carers and a guidebook for Former Carers.

-We are strengthening our relationships with several academic institutions through collaborative joint research bids.
+We continue to strengthen our relationships with several academic institutions through collaborative joint research bids.

 We lead and organise an interagency and multi-disciplinary Family Carer Research Group that meets regularly to discuss the relevant research issues in relation to Family Carers.